Narullah7/Sparta-js-calculator/README.md

 # Brief
-I created a basic JavaScript page which would run a calculator simulation i.e. addition, subtraction, multiplication, division, powers, square-roots, BMI and a trip calculator. the numbers came from the users input.
+I created a basic JavaScript page which would run a calculator simulation i.e. addition, subtraction, multiplication, division, powers, square-roots, BMI. the numbers came from the users input.

 # Difficulties